Have you ever looked over your life and thought,

 Maybe on the outside, she looked like she had it all together.
 Maybe she was the type who always had a smile on her face and an encouraging word for everybody else.
 But on the inside?
 Cold.
 Empty.
 Lonely.
 Broken.

 Maybe you don’t have to imagine this girl at all.
 Maybe that girl is you.
-Maybe you hate journaling or looking inward because all you’ve ever seen are the ways in which you feel you don’t measure up or are messed up beyond repair.
+Maybe you hate journaling or looking inward because all you’ve ever seen is how you feel you don’t measure up or are messed up beyond repair.
 Like a mistake God didn’t mean to make.

 But sis, if you’re thinking this way, you have swallowed a lie of the devil.
 You are not a mistake.
 You are not broken or defective.
 You are beautifully and wonderfully made.
 You are a miracle in progress.